- One of the hallmarks of modern genomic research is the generation of enormous amounts of raw sequence data.

 - They are highly curated, often using a complex combination of computational algorithms and manual analysis and interpretation to derive new knowledge from the public record of science.

 - UniProt Knowledgebase (sequence and functional information on proteins)

 - Ensembl (variation, function, regulation and more layered onto whole genome sequences)

 3. However, many data resources have both primary and secondary characteristics.
 For example, UniProt accepts primary sequences derived from peptide sequencing experiments.
 However, UniProt also infers peptide sequences from genomic information, and it provides a wealth of additional information, some derived from automated annotation (TrEMBL), and even more from careful manual analysis (SwissProt).

-4. There are also specialized databases are those that cater to a particular research interest.
+4. There are also specialized databases that cater to particular research interests.
 For example, Flybase, HIV sequence database, and Ribosomal Database Project are databases that specialize in a particular organism or a particular type of data.

 Importance of Databases

 - Databases act as a store house of information.

 - Databases are used to store and organize data in such a way that information can be retrieved easily via a variety of search criteria.